-California has a state law known as “Megan’s Law” or Penal Code Section 290 which sets down the rules for the sex offender registry.
+California has a state law known as “Megan’s Law” under the California Penal Code (CPC) § 290 which sets down the rules for the sex offender registry.
 This law contains a specific list of criminal offenses that require registration.

-- You must register if you were convicted of almost any California sex crime
+- You must register if you were convicted of almost any California sex crime.

-- You must register if you were convicted of an equivalent crime in another state
+- You must register if you were convicted of an equivalent crime in another state.

-- You must go to local authorities in your city or county and formally register (in Los Angeles, this means you register with a REACT officer at your local community LAPD station)
+- You must go to local authorities in your city or county and formally register.
+In Los Angeles, this means you register with a REACT officer at your local community LAPD station.

-- You must provide your address, contact info, and a wide variety of other personal information
+- You must provide your address, contact info, and a wide variety of other personal information.

-- You must update this information annually and or any time you move/your information changes
+- You must update this information annually and or any time you move/your information changes.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

-What happens if I fail to register as a sex offender in Los Angeles?
+What Happens if I Fail to Register as a Sex Offender in Los Angeles?

-Criminal Defense Lawyer Near Me (310) 928-9347
+Los Angeles Failure to Register as Sex Offender Defense Lawyer Near Me (310) 928-9347

 Yes.
 You can be charged and prosecuted separately for each specific type of failure.
 For example, let’s say that you forgot to do your annual registration one year, and you also moved in that year.
 Technically you failed at two different registration requirements, and you can face two separate crimes for doing so.